VinzenzKlass/anaplan-sdk/docs/guides/authentication.md

 - OAuth2

 Anaplan SDK supports all of them, though Basic Authentication is strictly not recommended for production use.
-Certificate
-Authentication is currently the most suitable for production use, since the Anaplan OAuth 2.0 implementation does not support the `client_credentials` grant type.
-This means you will have to manually manage the Refresh Token.
+Certificate Authentication is currently the most suitable for production use, since the Anaplan OAuth 2.0 implementation does not support the `client_credentials` grant type.
+This means you will have to manually manage the refresh Token if you choose to use OAuth2.

 ## Basic Authentication